rhelmer/status/README.md

   - put together telemetry query to track
     - https://sql.telemetry.mozilla.org/queries/52077
   - attached v5 for signing, which bumps from 1% to 5% per ekr
+    - also tested, hosted and needinfo'd relman
+- 1:1
+  - discussed topics from TODO.md

 2018-03-19
 ----------